oviwanazul124/oviwanazul124.github.io/_posts/2024-12-8-Developing-an-RPG.md

 title: Developing an RPG in Godot - Installing Godot
 date: 2024-12-8 12:00:10 +0100
 categories: [Game Develop]
-tags: [Godot, Game Develop, Tutorial]
+tags: [Godot, Game Develop, Tutorial, English]
 description: This is a series of blog posts about how to develop a RPG game in godot.
 image:
   path: assets/photos/Develop-an-RPG/GodotMainPage.png